English

 Frequently asked questions about Palace of Versailles

-What is the best way to experience Versailles?
+What is the best way to experience the Palace?

 Consider a combination of self-guided exploration and guided tours.
 This allows you to delve into the history and art at your own pace, while also gaining deeper insights from expert guides.

-What are some must-see attractions at Versailles beyond the Hall of Mirrors?
+What are some must-see attractions beyond the Hall of Mirrors?

-While the Hall of Mirrors is iconic, don't miss the opulent Royal Apartments, the serene gardens designed by Andre Le Nôtre, and the Trianon Palaces
+While the Hall of Mirrors is iconic, don't miss the opulent Royal Apartments, the serene gardens designed by Andre Le Nôtre, and the Trianon Estate.

 What is the best time of year to visit Versailles?